Facts About Dust Mites

 More Ways to Minimize Dust Mites

-Clean mattresses in late winter and early spring.
+- Clean mattresses in late winter and early spring by vacuuming them with the upholstery attachment on your vacuum cleaner or a powerful handheld vacuum.
 That will kill any dust mites that survived the winter and reduce their numbers in the summer months.